jamesericdavidson/jamesdavidson.xyz/content/projects.md

 : A custom Universal Blue image, derived from Fedora Silverblue

 [jamesdavidson.xyz](#jamesdavidsonxyz-2022-2024)
-: Learn about what I do
+: You are here!

 [dotfiles](#dotfiles-2018-2021)
 : Configuration files and scripts for Debian GNU/Linux systems

 [Guild Wars 2 Pip Calculator](#guild-wars-2-pip-calculator-2018)
-: Estimate the time it will take complete divisions in World vs World
+: Estimate the time it will take complete divisions in the World vs World game mode

 [Hire Car Maintenance Inc](#hire-car-maintenance-inc-201718) : A graphical user interface application for hire car companies